photoview/photoview/README.md

     - Comment the SQLite path variable
     - Update `PHOTOVIEW_DATABASE_DRIVER` with your driver
     - Uncomment the corresponding connection string variable for the new driver
+  - Optional: modify other variables if needed according to the inline comments
 2. Rename `/ui/example.env` to `.env`

 ### Start API server